 Depending on the date you enroll, you may be eligible for up to five installments for the fall and spring terms.
 Payment Plan installments will be automatically deducted on the 15th of each month from the bank account you specify when enrolling in the plan.
-For more information on the Monthly Payment Plan, please visit: https://www.wesleyan.edu/studentaccounts/ebilling/ma kingpayments.html.
+For more information on the Monthly Payment Plan, please visit the Student Accounts website.